 “Clinical risk groups fare even worse with far too few people in these groups taking up their rights to vaccination.
 And only one in two pregnant women take up their entitlement to a free flu vaccination.”

-“And with an overwhelmed NHS, and many “at risk” groups and older people asked to shield, it will be even harder to reach those most in need.
+“And with an overwhelmed NHS, and many “at risk” groups and older people shielding or reluctant to get out of the home, it will be even harder to reach those most in need.
 We must double up efforts, be proactive and innovate.”

 David Sinclair: DavidSinclair@ilcuk.org.uk 07543646992